 Guided tour of the Roman Forum and Colosseum.

-Today visit the Roman Forum and the Colosseum on a guided tour by Emília Mori.
+Today we propose a visit the Roman Forum and the Colosseum.

-In honor of our beloved Italy – one of the most severely affected by the disease, the famous Colosseum, in addition to reminding us of the past, a way to also investigate the panorama of Rome.
-Come with me…
+The famous Colosseum, in addition to reminding us of the past, a way to also investigate the the extraordinary City of Rome

 CLICK THE IMAGE FOR A VIRTUAL TOUR